-Moraea tripetala is a widely distributed winter rainfall species found on rocky sandstone and clay soils.
+The plants formerly known as M. tripetala are widely distributed in the winter rainfall areas of South Africa, found on rocky sandstone and clay soils.
 Flowers are open for a few days.
 The first two photos by Bob Rutemoeller and Mary Sue Ittner were of flowers seen near Middelpos in the Roggeveld September 2006.
 The next three were taken September 2006 near Nieuwoudtville.
 The last flower photo was also taken near Nieuwoudtville by Andrew Harvie in 2009.

 Photos by Bob Rutemoeller of garden flowers in Northern California and by Mary Sue Ittner of blooming in 2005 when it bloomed for a long time and abundantly in two Northern California gardens.
 The third photo of mass bloom was taken by Bob Werra and the fourth photo showing a lighter from was taken by Alan Horstmann.
 The last two photos taken by Arnold Trachtenberg are of corms donated by Bob Werra in BX 79 and grown under HID lights.

 Moraea tulbaghensis now includes the species formerly known as Moraea neopavonia.
 Some growers have continued to use the old name to identify plants that closely match its description (see examples below).